Italian Australians: Geographical distribution

 On a smaller scale, but through similar patterns, other large communities of Italians were formed, since the first notable arrival of Italians of the 1920s and 1930s, in Adelaide, Perth and in minor cities of Victoria, New South Wales and Queensland.
 Most first-generation Italian migrants came to Australia by the nomination of a close relative or a friend, as forms of chain migration.

 With particular reference to Western Australia, as previously stated, Italians began to arrive in more notable number after the discovery of gold in the Eastern Goldfields, in the early 1890s.
 The Australian Census of 1911 records the presence of over 2,000 Italians in Western Australia.
 Only two years before, the Italian writer Capra had visited the state and reported:

 "L'attuale emigrazione italiana in Australia e' poca cosa, e consta quasi esclusivamente di operai per le miniere e pel taglio della legna nella parte occidentale, e di lavoratori della canna da zucchero nel Queensland".
 (Present Italian migration to Australia is negligible, almost exclusively limited to miners and woodcutters in the western state, and sugarcane cutters in Queensland).

 Capra details the professional distribution of Italians.
 Over two-thirds all Italians were employed either in mines or in the mine-related woodcutting industry (respectively about 400 and 800), both in the gold districts of Gwalia, Day Down, Coolgardie and Cue, and the forests of Karrawong and Lakeside.
 The remaining Italian workers were mainly involved in farming (250) and fishing (150).
 This work pattern of Italians in Western Australia did not change much with the more consistent migration flow of the late 1920s and early 1930s.
 During these two decades, Italian migrants to Australia continued to come from the north and central mountain areas of Italy, thus following a pattern of "temporary" migration that pushed them to look for jobs with potential quick remuneration, as mining and woodcutting could offer.
 Changes in such patterns, together with the Italian mass-migration program of the 1950s and 1960s, have already been examined.
 Hence, the different component of regional origin of Italians in Western Australia and, subsequently, since the late 1950s, a more composite geographical distribution of Italian migrants in both urban and rural areas of the state.

+Religion

 Origins

-By Italian Government estimates, fully two-fifths of its emigrants to Australia were from the Veneto and another two-fifths were drawn from the Piedmont, Lombardy and Tuscany regions.
-Only one-fifth were from Sicily and Calabria.

 Between the period of 1947 to 1971, Australia's Italy-born numbered 289,476 and most Italian migrants came from Sicily, Calabria and Veneto and settled in metropolitan areas.